-- Wash the rice at least four times and rinse.
+- Wash the rice at least four times until the water runs clear and then rinse.
 Soak the rice for 15 to 20 minutes.

 - In a pan, add the water, salt, and the spices.
 Let it come to a boil.

 - Rinse the rice and add to the boiling water.
 When the water boils again, cover the pan and reduce heat to lowest.
-Cook for 25 minutes.
+Cook for 15 to 20 minutes.

 - MAKING THE BIRYANI

-- In a small pan ghee and when hot add the sliced onion.
+- In a small pan, add ghee and when hot add the sliced onion.
 You can use oil if you wish.
 Now fry the onion until caramelized.
 This will take around 8 minutes on medium high heat.

-- You must use the remaining ghee or oil from the onion.
+- You must use the remaining ghee or oil from frying the onion in the recipe.